Chandrashekar0123/Lerno-ML-case-study/README.md

- Steps in Machine Learning:
+ Steps in Machine Learning :

-Import Libraries :
+1. Import Libraries :
 Import the necessary library files and dependencies.

-Load the Dataset :
+2. Load the Dataset :
 Read and load the dataset into your environment for analysis.

-Preprocess the Data :
+3. Preprocess the Data :
 Clean and prepare the dataset by handling missing values, scaling, encoding, etc.

-Split the Dataset :
+4. Split the Dataset :
 Divide the dataset into training and testing sets to evaluate the model's performance.

-Build the Model :
+5. Build the Model :
 Define and configure the machine learning model.

-Train the Model :
+6. Train the Model :
 Fit the training dataset to the model to learn from the data.

-Test the Model :
+7. Test the Model :
 Use the testing dataset to make predictions and evaluate generalization.

-Evaluate Model Performance :
+8. Evaluate Model Performance :
 Assess the model’s accuracy, precision, recall, F1 score, etc., using appropriate metrics.